www-splitcells-net/net.splitcells.network/doc/guidelines/code.md

 # Code Guidelines
 ## Backward Compatibility
-Starting with this version, major changes, that are not backwards compatible, will only be done, in order to fix errors as long as it is justifiable.
+Starting with version 4.0, major changes, that are not backwards compatible, will only be done, in order to fix errors as long as it is justifiable.
+This does only apply to documented or tested parts of the API.
 ## Programming Language
 1. Use Thompson Shell(sh) for simple scripts that just execute and wire together commands.